snprajwal/rip8/README.md

 # CHIP-8 keypad

-The emulator uses the standard CHIP-8 keypad mapping on a modern keyboard.
+The interpreter uses the standard CHIP-8 keypad mapping on a modern keyboard.
 It also provides the `colemak` feature flag (use `cargo run --features colemak`) to emulate the CHIP-8 keypad correctly on the Colemak layout.

 <table align="center">
   <thead>